 - Sawdust or tunneling is another sign of carpenter ants.
 As the ants tunnel through to make their nest, they will leave behind small piles of sawdust and the wood may appear brittle and break apart.

 - It’s also important to know where to look for carpenter ants.
-As mentioned above, any damp wood is susceptible for an infestation and their hotspots for making nests include windows, chimneys, bathrooms, and door frames.
+As mentioned above, any damp wood is susceptible to an infestation and their hotspots for making nests include windows, chimneys, bathrooms, and door frames.
 Any hollow spaces could potentially be at risk.

 - Any damage to your home should be inspected.
 Carpenter ants are known to cause sagging ceilings and floors, as well as unstable walls.
 If you’re noticing any of these, it’s important to seek a professional.